ramiel/router.js/README.md

 #Why

-* I've used different router like library but some does too few, other too much.
+* I've used different router like library but some do too few, other too much.
 I need a little, clear script which do the essential.

 * Code written using Router.js is higly readable (not my fault Sammy.js!)